-The Quantum Technologies Group is exploring the bizarre world of quantum mechanics.
+The Quantum Entanglement Science and Technology (QUEST) Group is exploring the bizarre world of quantum mechanics.
 Its properties, such as superposition, coherence, entanglement, teleportation, etc., have given rise to various paradoxes (Schrodinger’s cat, the Einstein-Podolsky-Rosen paradox, etc.).
 Back in the early ’80s, Feynman was among the first to suggest that these principles may enable us to process information at much faster speeds than any classical computer.
 Ever since, people have been trying to harness the power of quantum mechanics and build a quantum computer.
 This subject is still in its infancy, but already industry giants, such as Microsoft, IBM and Google, are trying to make use of a quantum computer.
 Another promising application of quantum mechanics is in cryptography.
 It provides unprecedented means of transmitting encrypted information over a public channel.
 Quantum information and quantum computation are rapidly developing arenas of basic as well as applied research.
 The group performs research at both UT and ORNL.